 Strasbourg Christmas Market, France

 Each year, the medieval town of Strasbourg in Alsace, France, is illuminated by thousands of twinkling Christmas lights.
-This festive scene provides the perfect backdrop for the Strasbourg Christmas Market, which is the largest Christmas market in France.
-In addition to the usual arts and crafts, visitors will also discover live musical performances, a book market, cookery demonstrations, a children's village and cruises on the Ill River.
-The market runs from November 24 through December 31.
+This festive scene provides the perfect backdrop for the Strasbourg Christmas Market, which is the largest holiday market in France.
+In addition to the usual arts and crafts, visitors will also discover live musical performances, a book market and a children's village.

 Nuremberg Christmas Market, Germany

 Considered to be Germany's most popular Christmas market, the Nuremberg Christmas Market attracts more than two million visitors annually.
 This is not the market to attend if you're searching for an off-the-beaten-path experience, but it's one of Germany's oldest Christmas fairs and it won't disappoint travelers looking for some of the season's best traditional shopping.
 About 180 market stalls sell baked goods, roasted bratwurst, hot wine, and unique toys and gifts such as Nuremberg Plum People -- figurines made from prunes.

 Celebrate the holidays next to the famous, breathtaking Schonbrunn Palace in Vienna.
 About 80 booths sell roasted chestnuts, hot wine, homemade Austrian crafts and other holiday wares in Vienna's historic city center.
 Don't miss the live holiday concerts in front of the giant Christmas tree.

 Christkindlmarket, Chicago, Illinois